-After power-on, the FPGA on the Basys board must be configured before it can perform any useful functions.
+After power-on, the FPGA on the Basys2 board must be configured before it can perform any useful functions.
 During configuration, a "bit" file is transferred into memory cells within the FPGA to define the logical functions and circuit interconnects.
 The free ISE/WebPack CAD software from Xilinx can be used to create bit files from VHDL, Verilog, or schematic-based source files.

 Digilent's PC-based program called Adept can be used to configure the FPGA with any suitable bit file stored on the computer.
 Adept uses the USB cable to transfer a selected bit file from the PC to the FPGA (via the FPGA's JTAG programming port).
 Adept can also program a bit file into an on-board non-volatile ROM called "Platform Flash".
-Once programmed, the Platform Flash can automatically transfer a stored bit file to the FPGA at a subsequent power-on or reset event if the Mode Jumper is set to ROM.
-The FPGA will remain configured until it is reset by a power-cycle event or by the FPGA reset button (BTNR) being pressed.
+Once programmed, the Platform Flash can automatically transfer a stored bit file to the FPGA at a subsequent power-on or reset event if the Mode Jumper (JP3) is set to ROM.
+The FPGA will remain configured until it is reset by a power-cycle event.
 The Platform Flash ROM will retain a bit file until it is reprogrammed, regardless of power-cycle events.